 The prologue of Hebrews provides a marked contrast between all things created (viz., angels, the heavens, and the earth) and the eternal divine Son (cf. vv.
 3, 8) who is presented as the unchangeable Creator of all things (cf. vv.
 2, 10-13).
 Since the setting is in the heavens, the context is clearly religious in nature.
 In verses 1-3 the Son has already been exegetically presented as God, “through whom also He made the world” (v.
 2).
 In verses 8-13, the Father addresses the eternal Son as both ho theos (“the God”) whose throne is forever (v.
 8) and the Lord (Yahweh) of Psalm 102:25-27—the unchangeable Creator (vv.
 10-12).
 That “all the angels” (v.
 6) worship the person of the Son is perfectly consistent with the entire prologue of Hebrews as well as rest of Scripture.

-In verse 6, God the Father commands pantes aggeloi theou (“all the angels of God”) to worship [proskuneō] the Son.
-Note, the commandment is given to “all the angels”—thus, the Son is excluded from being an angel (as seen below in Rev. 5:13).
+In verse 6, God the Father urgently commands pantes aggeloi theou (“all the angels of God”) to worship [proskuneō] the Son.
+Note, first, the command here is in the aorist imperative; this is the strongest way to issue command.
+Second, the commandment is given to “all the angels”—thus, the Son is excluded from being an angel (as seen below in Rev. 5:13).
 The theological implications of the Son receiving religious worship would absolutely mean that the Son is truly God.
 Also in Hebrews 1:10-12, God directly addresses the Son as the “Lord” (Yahweh) of Psalm 10:25-27, which refers to Yahweh as the unchangeable Creator of all things: “You, Lord [kurie , in the beginning laid the foundation of the earth, and the heavens are the works of Your hands. . . .”

 Interestingly, the JWs’ NWT, contained “worship” at Hebrews 1:6 in the 1950, 1961, and 1970 editions; however, “worship” to the Son was quite problematic and confusing to many JWs (esp. in light of Exod.
 20:5), so in the 1971 edition, the NWT changed the term “worship” to “obeisance” (meaning respect or honor).